Australia’s best beaches

 Beaches near Canberra

-Because the ACT is landlocked, it doesn’t have any ocean beaches.
+Because the Australian Capital Territory (ACT) is landlocked, it doesn’t have any ocean beaches.
 However, you don’t have to go far to find a stretch of sand by the sea.
 Head to the Jervis Bay region of the South Coast, located in New South Wales about 2.5 hours from Canberra, for countless beautiful beaches.
 One of these is Pretty Beach.
 With glassy water and lush greenery, its name is well-deserved.
 You may even spot friendly kangaroos sharing the sand.Show more

 Beaches near Melbourne